 Love is the realization that the Creator and creation are not separate.
 Love is conscious participation in the Reality of God.

-Kriya Yoga Teachings on Love
+Kriya Yoga Teachings on Love and Loving Abundantly

 In Kriya Yoga, we learn that God is Sat-Chit-Ananda—Existence, Consciousness, and Bliss.
 God is Pure Existence, Supreme Consciousness, and Unconditional Bliss.
 Love is the shared experience of that Reality.